 Plan your journey and book train tickets online on the multilingual Deutsche Bahn site.

-The journey time from Frankfurt to Gießen by car is approximately 60 minutes.
+By car, the journey time from Frankfurt is approximately 60 minutes.